Idmission-LLC/SDK2Sample/README.md

 }
 ```

-The `AdditionalCustomerEnrollBiometricRequestDataV3` documentation contains information on the various capture options that can be set.
+The `AdditionalCustomerEnrollBiometricRequestData` documentation contains information on the various capture options that can be set.

 <br />